hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 > <span style="font-size: 1.36em; font-weight: bold; color: #229955;">&nbsp;&nbsp;... applying HED-informed data to answer scientific questions.</span>

+Whether you are analyzing your own data or using shared data produced by others to answer a scientific question, fully understanding the data and its limitations are essential for accurate and reproducible analysis.
+This section discusses how HED annotations and tools can be used for effective analysis.

+**Here are some topics of interest to data analysts:**

 * [**Understanding the data**](understanding-the-data-anchor)
 * [**Analyzing the data**](analyzing-the-data-anchor)
   * [**Factors based on columns**](factors-based-on-columns-anchor)